NimaTorbati/PumaSubmit/README.md

 # Inference
-inference_offline.py scripts shows an example of the proposed method usage.
-Download weights and paste them in the
+inference_offline.py scripts shows an example of the proposed method inference.
+Download weights from HuggingFace link and paste them in the this path: 'Docker/DockerTrack2/inference/Mo'.